askaks/ElectronicColorDecoder/README.md

 The solution should build as is.

-***ALL of the necdessary files for a SUCCESSFUL build of this solution have been INCLUDED in this repository ***
+#### ***ALL of the necdessary files for a SUCCESSFUL build of this solution have been INCLUDED in this repository ***

-If however one is interested in the opensource KendoUI files below are the instructions taken directly from their repository:
+If however one is interested in the opensource KendoUI files, the instructions taken directly from their repository have been appended to the end of this document.

+## Built With

+Visual Studio 2017
+.NET Framework 4.61
+Microsoft.AspNet.Mvc version="5.2.3"
+bootstrap version="3.3.2"
+jQuery version="1.10.2"
+NUnit 3.10.1

+## Kendo UI Core Instructions For Those Interested

 How to build Kendo UI Core from (https://github.com/telerik/kendo-ui-core):
         Clone a copy of the repository by running